Pankajomkar/CapstoneProject_1/README.md

 # CapstoneProject_1
-This is a sample website with login functionality
+This is a sample website with login functionality built using html and css